mateszathmari/PetProjects/RecipesAPI/README.md

 ## About
 This is a backend part of project Recipes, about recipes, as part of [Pet Projects](https://github.com/mateszathmari/PetProjects)<br>

-* Communicating my React frontend[React frontend](https://github.com/mateszathmari/PetProjects/tree/master/recipes).
+* Communicating my React frontend [React frontend](https://github.com/mateszathmari/PetProjects/tree/master/recipes).
 * Using Axios for fetching data.
 * Entity framework for storing data.